ychen1030/Mask_RCNN_concrete/README.md

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.

+In this project, Matterport’s implementation of Mask R-CNN [Abdulla](https://github.com/matterport/Mask_RCNN) were modified for concrete instance segmentation.
+Most of the modifications are in [train_concrete.ipynb](https://github.com/ychen1030/Mask_RCNN_concrete/blob/master/train_concrete.ipynb).

 ## Requirements
 Python 3.4, TensorFlow 1.3, Keras 2.0.8 and other common packages listed in `requirements.txt`.